jezcope/librarycarpentry-website/index.md

 Our Beta Lessons
 -----------

-*those lessons which need to be taught more to iron out their content and flow*
+*Those lessons which need to be taught more to iron out their content and flow*

 <table>
   <tbody>